c4ramel0dyssey/CTF-Writeups/Holmes-CTF-2025/Payload/Payload.md

 # Payload Writeup

+**Difficulty:** Hard

-Just a disclaimer: This writeup is written wayyy beyond the date of the CTF.
+**Disclaimer:** This writeup is written wayyy beyond the date of the CTF.
 Which means, I've forgotten most bits of it and am currently relying on the my past notes.
 With that being said, you might see some solutions not being explained with much detailed solution.

 ## Flag 1